silviapfeiffer/external-videos/readme.txt

 = What sites are supported? =

-Currently supported sites are: YouTube, Vimeo
+Currently supported sites are: YouTube, Vimeo, Dotsub, Wistia, Dailymotion

 = How do I register another user account to draw videos from? =

 Go into the admin interface and add the site and user name.

-Note that Vimeo has changed their API - this means for Vimeo you will have to create an "app" including a client identifier, client secret *and an access token*, which you can do at https://developer.vimeo.com/apps.
+Note that for some hosts, you will have to login to your account and create API keys in order to access your videos.
+The plugin contains links to do this.

 = How often does the plugin pull videos from the registered publishers? =